jdougherty4/testPython/chapter1.md

 print(div)

-# this doesn't work.
-Why?
+# The line of code below will not work.
+Create a string variable named "Jake" to fix it.

 print(Jake)

-# create your own variable and print it.

 ```